Are You Future-Proofing Your Career?

 Building and fostering a strong, diversified network

 Cultivate a strong network to help support future career transitions or job moves.
-Referrals and networking prove to have the greatest return on investment during a job search.
+Referrals and networking prove to have the highest return on investment during a job search.
 Diversified connections with professionals of different levels and industries can be called on to provide opportunities, leads, or even critical industry information when change occurs.

 Conducting regular scans of your workplace situation and noting changing trends